Cesar525/Cesar525/README.md

 # Hi there 👋

 I'm Cesar im a Web-Developer front end and back end.
-I'm hard worker problem solver.
-I'm focusing on learning as much as I can and help others.
+I enjoy coding because I like problem solving work and it's challenges.
-I love hardware programing like arduino as well.
+I also enjoy hardware programing like arduino as well.

 ### Skills
 * HTML